buddhamagnet/cv/unbound.md

 * Advised on agile methodologies
 * Separated staging and production environments
 * Amended deployment process to run migrations and perform necessary rake tasks
+* Added sales and transaction reporting interface with CSV download